TariqAHassan/alsek/docs/tips_and_tricks.md

     process.terminate()
 ```

-Now, we can bring a worker pool online simply by including
+Now, a worker pool can be brought online simply by including
 `background_worker_pool` in the signature of a test.

 ```python